Letters to 2018

 And so, here we are.
 Living in the future of your 8th grade experience, the present constantly becoming our past.

 The Same.
 And different.

-I have had a successful year of teaching, and am honored to be awarded the 2017 Illinois Health Teacher of the Year.
+I have had a few successful years of teaching recently, and was honored to be awarded the 2017 Illinois Health Teacher of the Year.
 I am proud to be selected for such a distinction among the great teachers at all levels in the state.
 I have been presenting more at teaching conventions and traveling out of state to speak and give back to this great profession.

 I continue to write as well as teach.
 My love of writing was in bloom well before I thought I'd become a teacher, and I constantly challenge myself with weekly prompts to allow for personal creativity and provide an outlet for my many thoughts on life.
-I've even taken the plunge and started writing a novel.
-Read all about that decision to "bite the bullet."
+Poke around on this website and you'll can find lots of blog posts on various life topics.